December 17, 2024

 MU.
 For us the lyrical themes come naturally.
 It is tied to something creative within.
 Usually these are some philosophical concepts (like lost control) which awake the spark, but of course like said before, nature is also a great inspiration for us.
 For example the “Storms of Atonement” is about losing your will and abandoning your reach for the “knowledge”, “wisdom” or “black/ inner flame”.

 SL.
-Vocally, this album appears to offer more diversity compared to your previous works, from aggressive harsh tones to more disillusioned and styles.
+Vocally, this album appears to offer more diversity compared to your previous works, from aggressive harsh tones to more disillusioned and noir styles.
 What inspired this shift, and how do you see your vocal expression evolving in future projects?

 MU.
 Yes!
 We are always processing our music and like said before, sometimes diversity comes naturally.
 We have a plan to continue this evolving path, but we also will keep of course our own sound and style within these changes.
 There will be more change of style for the vocals, but only if it suits the “song” — no reason to push something that does not suit the theme or song.
 We are although very happy with our progression in music.

 MU.
 We think our roots in doom-metal music back in the years still affect our sound quite heavily.
 We will keep our own Dark electro / electronic music as part of our music, which opens a way for us to keep loyalty to our genre.
-But, aside from that we always try to open doors for something new, which comes naturally and keep open to our past style in music.
+But, aside from that we always try to open doors for something new, which comes naturally and keep the doors open to our past style in music.
 We think this is the key to our musical identity.

 SL.
 As you gear up for the release of “Arctic Esotericism,” can fans expect any special live performances or a tour?
 What can we anticipate from your upcoming shows in terms of atmosphere and setlists?